PlatosTwin/LawSchoolData/docs/index.markdown

     <a href="https://plotly.com" target="_blank">Plotly</a> to visualize different slices of this data.
 Plotly makes possible an
-    interactive experience, among other things allowing users to: pan and zoom, using the toolbar at the top of each plot; adjust the x and y axes, by hovering over an axis at the middle or at either end; and highlight and hide the data sets represented in the legend, by single- or double-clicking on the traces.
+    interactive experience, among other things allowing users to: pan and zoom, using the toolbar at the top of each plot; adjust the x and y axes, by hovering over an axis at the middle or at either end; and highlight and hide the data sets represented in the legend, by single- or double-clicking on the legend markers.

   <p></p>